ZoinerTejada/hdinsight-docs/hdinsight-administer-use-portal-linux.md

 Using the [Azure portal][azure-portal], you can manage Hadoop clusters in Azure HDInsight.
 Use the tab selector for information on managing Hadoop clusters in HDInsight using other tools.

+There are many benefits of deploying Hadoop-based clusters in HDInsight, such as not needing to purchase new hardware or other tyical up-front costs.
+The installation involves answering a few simple questions, and you don't have to worry about capacity planning.
+Your HDInsight cluster handles any amount of data, scaling from terabytes to petabytes on demand.
+Spin up any number of nodes at anytime, and you only pay for the compute and storage that you use.
+What you get is managed Hadoop, backed by an SLA with guaranteed uptime and availability.
+Managed also means that OS patching and security updates are [performed automatically by Azure](hdinsight-os-patching), requiring minimal IT resources for upgrades and patching.
+In addition, Hadoop versions are rapidly releasing throughout the year, so you are always on the latest version without effort.
+Again, this minimizes the IT resources you would otherwise need to update Hadoop versions.
+Follow [these instructions](hdinsight-upgrade-cluster) to upgrade to a newer version of HDInsight.

+Other benefits include automatic geo-replication of data within the same geo-political region (i.e., country), as well as having a second head node for increased availability of the service.
+Standard implementations of Hadoop clusters typically have a single head node.
+HDInsight removes this single point of failure with the addition of a [secondary head node](hdinsight-high-availability-linux).
+The switch to a new HA cluster configuration doesn't change the price of the cluster, unless customers create clusters with an extra-large head node instead of the default large-size node.

+Already, you can see that just by using HDInsight, you have fewer responsibilities when it comes to managing your cluster, as opposed to running instances on-premises.
+Now let's review your options for managing and administering your HDInsight clusters in the Azure portal.

 **Prerequisites**

 Before you begin this article, you must have the following: